Who is my federal student loan servicer?

 The future of federal student loan servicers

-Three companies have recently discontinued service and transferred loans over to new servicers:
+These companies have recently discontinued service or plan to discontinue services soon.
+Their loans have been transferred over to new servicers:

-Your StudentAid.gov account should be updated with your new servicer’s information within 7-10 days of the transfer.
-Your loan servicer should also notify you of any change, so be sure the contact information they have on file is current.
+Your StudentAid.gov account should be updated with your new servicer’s information within 7-10 days if there is a change.
+Your loan servicer should also notify you, so be sure the contact information they have on file is current.

 Finding your student loan servicer can seem frustrating, but there are a few ways to locate this information.
 Start by logging in to your student loan account, calling the Federal Student Aid Information Center or checking your credit reports.